antirez/uc8151_micropython/README.md

 ## Burn-ins due to wrong LUTs

 You may be wondering, for WW and BB lookup tables, **why don't we reaffirm the pixel status instead**?
-This would gretly improve the situation, as, even if a pixel is white and will stay white, we could apply the voltage needed to make sure it remains white, and clean any ghosting as well.
+This would greatly improve the situation, as, even if a pixel is white and will stay white, we could apply the voltage needed to make sure it remains white, and clean any ghosting as well.
 If we do that, what happens to that pixel is that it sees a DC current applied always in the same sense (or more in one sense than in the other), the result is that it starts to semi-permanently polarize in one direction.
-The image of those pixels will start to be visible in the display even after days, because the microcapsules are no longer able to move from one direction to the other easily, as they oppose some resistence being *biased* towards one polarization.
+The image of those pixels will start to be visible in the display even after days, because the microcapsules are no longer able to move from one direction to the other easily, as they oppose some resistance being *biased* towards one polarization.

-I think that this effect in the past tricked a few people believing that with modified LUTs they osserved burn-ins of the pixels that were moved too fast, while actually they were observing a burn-in of *all* the other pixels instead, but the effect to the naked eye is that you see a problem only where there was some animation: actually these are the only pixels that are ok!
+I think that this effect in the past tricked a few people believing that with modified LUTs they observed burn-ins of the pixels that were moved too fast, while actually they were observing a burn-in of *all* the other pixels instead, but the effect to the naked eye is that you see a problem only where there was some animation: actually these are the only pixels that are OK!

 How to avoid this issue?
 Well, we simply need to use charge-neutral BB and WW LUTs.
 For pixels that are not going to change color, either don't do anything (put to ground), or if you apply voltages, apply them in the same amount in one direction and in the other (like in the back-and-forth common update strategy of EPDs).

-* This driver uses charge-netural LUTs for WW,BB, WB and BW at speed up to three.
+* This driver uses charge-neutral LUTs for WW,BB, WB and BW at speed up to three.
 * For speeds > 3 and when non flickered modes are selected, we use charge-neutral LUTs for WW and BB, and non charge neutral LUTs for WB and BW.

 Is it a problem to use non charge neutral tables for WB and BW?
 In my tests, not, because if we apply an unbalanced waveform to a given pixel when it turns from black to white, when it changes color we will apply *the reverse and symmetrical waveform*, hence the sum is zero.